scottroemeschke/cue-sdk-sys/cue-sdk-sys/README.md

 2. Combine function calls into a single `extern` block.
 3. Add `#[must_use]` to functions which return boolean "success" values.
 4. Import rust FFI types.
+5. Add `Send` and `Sync` traits to non-auto send/sync structs since the iCUE SDK documentation shares that the SDK is thread-safe.

 # Building